In Silico Study for Optimizing Intensity and Focality Electrode Configurations for Directional DBS Under Uncertainty Using Metaheuristic L1L1 Method: Funding

 \section{Funding}

-FGP, MS, and SP were supported by the Research Council of Finland through the Center of Excellence in Inverse Modelling and Imaging 2018--2025 (353089); the researcher exchange (DAAD) project "Non-invasively reconstructing and inhibiting activity in focal epilepsy" (354976, 367453); the ERA PerEpi project (344712), and Flagship of Advanced Mathematics for Sensing, Imaging and Modelling (FAME) (359185, 359198)
+FGP, MS, and SP were supported by the Research Council of Finland (RCF) through the Center of Excellence in Inverse Modelling and Imaging 2018--2025 (RCF 353089), Exploratory Study for Radar Tomography of Dimorphos (RCF 359198), and the Flagship of Advanced Mathematics for Sensing, Imaging and Modelling (FAME) (RCF 359185); DAAD (German Academic Exchange Service) project "Non-invasively reconstructing and inhibiting activity in focal epilepsy" (354976, 367453); and the ERA Personalised diagnosis and treatment for refractory focal paediatric and adult epilepsy (PerEpi) project (RCF 344712).
+MS holds Academy Research Fellowship 2025--2029 (RCF 371055).